FirmwareDroid/FirmwareDroid/README.md

 ### Usage

-Docker hub images coming soon.
+A docker hub image for a simple installation is coming soon.
 Please refer to our [documentation](https://firmwardroid.readthedocs.io/en/latest/) to build the code yourself in the meantime.

 ### Building the code yourself